Youjingyu/web_mind_mapping/README.md

 # web_mind_mapping
-a mind mapping for web
+a mind map for web